SkeltonThatcher/rancher-buildeng-catalog/templates/gocdio-agent/1/README.md

 ### Info:

- To be used only with the [STCL-Tech GoCD Terraform plan](https://github.com/SkeltonThatcher/aws-terraform-rancher-single-node-ha-gocd)
+ To be used only with the [SkeltonThatcher Rancher/GoCD Terraform plan](https://github.com/SkeltonThatcher/aws-terraform-rancher-single-node-ha-gocd)

  This template creates and configures GoCD agent(s).